 According to Finnish law, you must have a valid travel document.
-When you have a travel document, you can travel out of Finland and return to the country.
+Your representative will help you in this matter, too.

 If you have been granted refugee status or secondary protection in Finland

 If you have been granted a refugee status or secondary protection in Finland, you can keep the passport of your home country or, alternatively, obtain a refugee travel document or an alien's passport.
 You are not allowed to hold both a passport of your home country and a travel document issued by Finland.
 If you still have a passport issued by your home country, you must hand it to the Finnish Immigration Service when you receive the refugee travel document or alien's passport.